leonawicz/lcars/README.md

 appearance to give static plots and interactive data analysis an LCARS theme.

-  - One key feature in `lcars` is the ability to wrap ggplot objects in an LCARS-themed border using `lcars_border`.
+  - One feature in `lcars` is the ability to wrap ggplot objects in an LCARS-themed border using `lcars_border`.
+This relies on `grid` and base graphics and results are relatively basic.
+  - But an LCARS appearance begs the next obvious step: interactivity.
-  - There is also support for an LCARS-themed Shiny UI using `lcarsPage` and related functions.
+    `lcars` provides functions that support an LCARS-themed Shiny UI using `lcarsPage` and related Shiny widgets and custom CSS.

-While the former is fun and useful for static graphs, the latter is much more exciting because it means you can make something with the look and feel of LCARS that also *actually functions*\!
+While the former is fun and useful for static graphs, the latter is much more exciting because it means you can make something with the look and feel of LCARS that also is *actually operational* and not just another piece of static digital fan art\!

 ![](man/figures/README-banner.png)

 That’s right.
-Make your Shiny app, view it on a touch screen device like your very own Federation issue data PADD, and transport yourself into the future of the Star Trek universe with this 1980s sci-fi television aesthetic\!
+Make your Shiny app, view it on a touch screen device like your very own Federation-issue data PADD, and transport yourself into the future of the Star Trek universe with this 1980s sci-fi television aesthetic\!